Product Fundamentals: After the Event Insurance

 Claims examples

-The commercial client of an insured solicitor was unhappy with advice received during the purchase of a business and alleged that lack of advice lead to an overpayment of the purchase price for the target business.
+The commercial customer of an insured solicitor was unhappy with advice received during the purchase of a business and alleged that lack of advice lead to an overpayment of the purchase price for the target business.

-The plaintiffs’ solicitors obtained, on behalf of its client, ATE cover for the prospective litigation and proceeded to inform the insurers of the defendant solicitor firm that ATE cover had been purchased.
+The plaintiffs’ solicitors obtained, on behalf of its customer, ATE cover for the prospective litigation and proceeded to inform the insurers of the defendant solicitor firm that ATE cover had been purchased.
 Insurers had been informed of the potential purchase of ATE cover prior to inception and were invited to engage in negotiations.
 Insurers declined the opportunity to do so citing the plaintiffs lack of a case.

 The plaintiffs were unsuccessful in their litigation against their former solicitors and ATE Insurance was engaged to pay the costs incurred by insurers in defending the claim against the solicitor.
 In this instance the ATE cover also extended to include the losing party’s barrister fees.
 The solicitor for the losing plaintiffs was working on a no win, no fee basis.